Welcome to the YMCA of Metro Denver's Summer Day Camp

 How old does my child need to be to attend camp?

-The YMCA accepts children ages 5-12 years of age.
-Please note that your child must be 5 years old to register them in our camp program.
-If your child’s 5th birthday is after our February 20, 2019 camp launch date, you will have to wait to register them once they have come of age.
+Please note that your child must be 5 years old by May 25, 2020 to register them for our camp program.
+If your child’s 5th birthday is after June 1, 2020, you will have to wait to register them once they have come of age.

 Should I send my child to with sunscreen?